How Movies Can Nurture 9 Crucial Habits that Boost Empathy and Help Kids Thrive

 Dr. Michele Borba

-This article is an excerpt from my book, Thrivers: The Surprising Reasons Why Some Kids Struggle and Others Shine (March 2021). that explains why the old markers of accomplishment (grades, test scores) are no longer reliable predictors of success in the 21st century — and offers 7 teachable traits that boost resilience and will safeguard our kids for the future.
+Our children need a revised skill-set to handle our uncertain world.
+Thrivers: The Surprising Reasons Why Some Kids Struggle and Others Shine (March 2021) explains why the old markers of accomplishment (grades, test scores) are no longer reliable predictors of success in the 21st century — and offers 7 teachable traits that boost resilience and will safeguard our kids for the future.

 Also check out: UnSelfie: Why Empathetic Kids Succeed in Our All-About-Me World.
 You’ll find dozens (over 300) simple, proven ways to cultivate empathy in children as well as help them learn the nine essential habits that nurture empathy.
 The book is now in hardback as well as paperback and Kindle.